 Slideshow image

-Solomon represents glory days for Israel; the Exile, a desperate time.
-Between these two are four centuries of national decline interrupted by moments of revival.
+Solomon represents Israel’s glory days; the Exile was a desperate time.
+Between these two are four centuries of national decline interrupted by all-too-brief moments of revival.

-Let’s touch on four important points of God’s ‘story’ in the books of 1 and 2 Kings as we move through the Historical Backbone of the Bible.
+Let’s touch on four crucial points of God’s ‘story’ in the books of 1 and 2 Kings as we move through the Historical Backbone of the Bible (click the link to download your free reading guide).

 Solomon